5 stars

 Talk to a Lawyer

-Business Immigration Options from Nigeria
+Business Immigration Programs and Options from Nigeria

-• Provincial Nominee Programs (PNP) – many Nigerian entrepreneurs find that provincial programs best serve their specific needs.
+• Provincial Nominee Programs (PNP): Many Nigerian entrepreneurs find that provincial programs best serve their specific needs.
 Many Canadian provinces and territories offer pathways for entrepreneurs to invest, establish, and work in a specific region.
 For Nigerians settling in Canada, the most popular provincial pathways have remained the Ontario PNP and Alberta PNP.

 • Owner-Operator LMIA Program – for many years this pathway was a very popular option for Nigerian business owners, investors, and entrepreneurs hoping to expand to Canada.
 After the substantial changes to the program made in April of 2021, Nigerian entrepreneurs and skilled workers have been able to apply via the standard LMIA pathway.
 However, many have switched their sights to the more streamlined Entrepreneur Work Permit program.